wangren09/wangren09.github.io/_pages/resume.md

 **Skills**
 ======
 * Proficiency with Matlab, Python, and C/C++
-* Experienced in Java, R, C#, Dynet, and Tensorflow
+* Experienced in Java, R, C#, Dynet, PyTorch, and Tensorflow

 **Miscellaneous**
 ======